 Let’s consider an example.
 A manufacturing company wants to increase sales of a certain product and is considering employing additional salespeople to achieve this.
 How do they make the decision whether to go ahead with the recruitment?
 The management team could perhaps use a BI tool to analyze the sales figures for different products, and the output capacity of the production lines, and combine this information with their own experience to decide whether to recruit.
 But is this really the most efficient way to do it?
 Or the most reliable?
 What if increased product demand generated by new salespeople actually created too much pressure for the production line, or what if additional heads were not the most cost-effective way to increase sales in the first place?
 These questions are not answered by the BI tool alone, creating the need for additional insight.

-This is where Decision-Making Platforms, which combine analytics, simulation, and reporting functionality in a unified solution, come into play.
-These platforms allow users to not only perform Business Intelligence style reporting and analysis, but also to use that same information for Enterprise Performance Management activities such as scenario modelling and planning.
+Decision-Making Platforms, which combine analytics, simulation, and reporting functionality in a unified solution, allow users to not only perform Business Intelligence style reporting and analysis, but also to use that same information for Enterprise Performance Management activities such as scenario modeling and planning.

 If we relate Decision-Making Platforms back to the Decision-Making Process discussed above, and also our Manufacturing company example, we can see why they provide the missing link and bridge the gap between data and decisions:

 Identification: The business need is identified, in this case the desire to increase the sales of a particular product.

 Research: The Decision-Making Platform incorporates detailed Business Intelligence capabilities, which can be used to analyze data from across the business.
 This could be sales figures by product, headcount, and production capability, displayed in interactive, visual dashboards or reports.
 This provides background information which could affect the final decision to recruit, but this information is not enough.
 For it to really be useful, it requires the application of further analysis or insight.